 I wanted to avoid fragrance which meant I had to choose my oil carefully, since I couldn't use perfume to mask an unpleasant oily smell.
 I chose grape seed oil for all sorts of reasons: the smell is neutral, it gives a cream with a very pleasant texture which absorbs nicely without feeling greasy, it does not clog pores and give you pimples, it has a good shelf life, it is widely available from any grocery store and it is (relatively) cheap.
 Jojoba oil, for example, which shares many of the same qualities, is much more expensive.
 Castor oil is also odor free and has a great shelf life, plus it has the advantage of containing lots of ricinoleic acid.
 This compound has a useful anti-inflammatory effect -- but castor oil gives the cream an unpleasantly heavy, sticky feel if there's too much of it.
 I could go on and on about all the different oils... suffice it to say, after much experimentation, this one is my favorite.
 If my eczema test subject is suffering from an outbreak I might combine it with castor oil (I'll use 1/3 cup grape seed, then enough castor oil to get 1/2 cup oil) to help reduce inflammation.

 Ewax is a blend of cetearyl alcohol and polysorbate 60.
 The E stands for emulsifying, and it's purpose is to blend the oil and water into a smooth, stable cream (you might find it under the name "emulsifying wax NF" in online stores).
 It comes in white, waxy flakes which are easy to measure and melt.
 I like it better than the "all natural" alternative of beeswax and borax because the cream is less sticky and more stable (i.e. the water and oil in the cream are less likely to separate).
-Although I've never seen this sold in a brick and mortar store it is very easy to find online.
-I bought mine here.
+I've never seen this sold in a brick and mortar store but it is very easy to find emulsifying wax online.
 One pound will last a long time...

 Although supposedly distilled water is better, try as I can I have never been able to discern any difference in quality between creams made with distilled water compared to plain old tap water.
 Save yourself the trouble and use tap water.